turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

   displayName();
 }

 init();
 ```

 You're probably asking, 'So what?'... which is totally fair.
 It's hard to see the real value of closures until the nested functionality is returned.

-Returning the nested functionality allows you to maintain access to the local variables in its associated (lexical) scope.
+Returning the nested functionality allows you to maintain access to the local variables in its associated scope.
 Unlike what we've mentioned before with garbage collection, the interpreter is smart enough to know that any referenced variables within this returned function should not be garbage-collected.

 Let's take a look at another example of a closure: